bojand/ghz/www/docs/options.md

 ### `-c`, `--concurrency`

 Number of requests to run concurrently.
 Total number of requests cannot be smaller than the concurrency level.
 Default is `50`.
-For example to do requests in series without any concurrency set to `1`.
+For example to do requests in series without any concurrency set to `1`. `ghz` takes the `concurrency` argument and spawns that many worker goroutines.
+By default all goroutine workers share a single connection.

 ### `-n`, `--total`

 The total number of requests to run.
 Default is `200`.
-The combination of `-c` and `-n` are critical in how the benchmarking is done. `ghz` takes the `-c` argument and spawns that make worker goroutines.
+The combination of `-c` and `-n` are critical in how the benchmarking is done. `ghz` takes the `-c` argument and spawns that many worker goroutines.
 In parallel these goroutines each do their share (`c / n`) requests.
 So for example with the default `-c 50 -n 200` options we would spawn `50` goroutines which in parallel each do `40` requests.

 ### `-q`, `--qps`